lauragift21/nuxt-content-video/content/example.md

 ---
-title: Demo of Nuxt Content Module
+title: This is a demo of Nuxt Content Module
 ---

 ### This is a demo app showing how Nuxt Content works with Netlify CMS and this document